Introduction

 Flexibility of Residency Requirements

-Unlike many other EU programmes, the Malta PR visa does not impose strict physical residency rules.
-Once approved and residence is established, investors are not required to spend extended periods of time in Malta, offering flexibility for those who prefer to maintain their base.
+Unlike many other EU programs, Malta MPRP does not impose any physical residency requirements, offering flexibility for those who prefer to maintain their base home outside of Malta.

 Malta PR Visa Requirements for UK Citizens

-For British nationals seeking to move to Malta through the Malta PR visa, it is important to understand the specific investment thresholds required by the program.
-To qualify for the Malta Permanent Residency Program (MPRP), the following requirements need to be satisfied.
+For British nationals seeking to move to Malta through the Malta MPRP, it is important to understand the specific investment thresholds required by the program.

 Provide Proof of Financial Assets

-Applicants are required to submit an affidavit confirming that, as of the application date, they hold capital valued at a minimum of €500,000, of which at least €150,000 must be in financial assets.
+Applicants are required to show that, as of the application date, they hold capital valued at a minimum of €500,000, of which at least €150,000 must be in financial assets.
 Alternatively, they may demonstrate assets with a total value of not less than €650,000, including at least €75,000 in financial instruments.

 Investment Options